ShrewdyChan/smoothie-queuer/README.md

 Built with Rust using the egui framework.
 For detailed architectural information, see `docs/architecture.md`.

-## For Developers

-### Technology Stack

-Built with Rust using the egui framework.
-For detailed architectural information, see `docs/architecture.md`.

 ### Building from Source

 1. Clone the repository